b57zheng/FPGA_HVAC/README.md

-Implemented FPGA Heating,Ventilation,Air-conditioning and Cooling unit with structural, behavioral VHDL design
+Implemented FPGA Heating, Ventilation, Air-conditioning and Cooling unit with structural, behavioral VHDL design

 Board used: the University of Waterloo LogicalStep Board housing an Altera MAX10 Field Programmable Gate Array (FPGA) chip and various peripheral components